ECCO-GROUP/ECCO-v4-Python-Tutorial/doc/Installing_Python_and_Python_Packages.rst

 Downloading the *ecco_v4_py* Python Package
 -------------------------------------------

-The *ecco_v4_py* package is a library of routines that are helpful for analyzing the ECCO the Version 4 state estimate.
+The *ecco_v4_py* package is a library of routines for analyzing the ECCO the Version 4 state estimate.
 The latest version can always be found on our `github repository`_

 Below are three **options** or installing the *ecco_v4_py* Python package.